BalaGayatriBugatha/facerecognitionbrainserver/README.md

-Instruction to execute:(backend for facerecognition)
+Instruction to execute:(backend for facerecognitionbrain)
 1. Clone this repo
 2. Run npm install
 3. Run npm start